Manos-Kalathas/scrabble/README.md

-# scrabble
+# Description
-A scrabble game with greek words
+A scrabble game with greek words.